Women in Red: Background and history

 Women in Red was conceived by volunteer Wikipedia editor Roger Bamkin in 2015, who subsequently joined forces with volunteer editor Rosie Stephenson-Goodknight.
-Bamkin had initially coined a name for the project, "Project XX", but that was quickly scrapped in favor of WikiProject Women in Red.
+Bamkin had initially coined a name for the project, "Project XX", but the name was soon changed to WikiProject Women in Red.
 After the project was up and running, volunteer editor Emily Temple-Wood signed on.
 Her specialty is adding a new Wikipedia article about a female scientist each time somebody harasses her about her volunteer editing efforts.
+Jess Wade has written thousands of articles about women and minorities to address the gender gap in the sciences and engineering on wikipedia.